 The Wilderness Land Trust’s Mission is to purchase private wilderness inholdings from willing sellers and then transfer them over to public ownership to be incorporated into the surrounding wilderness.
 We are systematically acquiring these lands and filling in the holes until Colorado’s wilderness areas are completely free from the threat of private development.
 This is a two-step process.
 Step 1: purchase the inholding.
 Step 2: transfer inholding to public ownership.

 The Wilderness Land Trust has 11 projects underway in the state of Colorado.
-This includes the acquisition of seven inholdings totaling 406 acres and the transfer of four private parcels to public ownership to become wilderness that total 57 acres (see attached maps for location).
+This includes the acquisition of six inholdings totaling 270 acres and the transfer of five private parcels to public ownership to become wilderness that total 62 acres (see attached maps for location).

 Colorado Project Areas